Why Do So Many Mothers Experience Burnout?

 9 Tips for Balancing Daily Life and Preventing Burnout

 Create a daily schedule for both you and your child that includes time for activities, meals, household, and relaxation.
-Routines can provide structure, helps children feel secure and make days feel more manageable.
+Routines can provide structure, help children feel secure, and make days feel more manageable. - Set Realistic Expectations

 Techniques like meditation or deep-breathing exercises can help reduce stress and promote emotional well-being.
 Apps like Headspace or Calm provide guided sessions specifically designed for busy parents.